YVR - SIN

 The average price of all round-trip flights from Vancouver Intl Airport to Singapore clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to Singapore on a Saturday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Thursday is the most expensive day to fly from Vancouver to Singapore.
-For your return ticket, we recommend flying on a Tuesday and avoiding Mondays for the best deals.
+If your flying dates are flexible, you should consider flying to Singapore on a Tuesday, as we generally find the cheapest rates on that day for this route.
+On the other hand, Wednesday is the most expensive day to fly from Vancouver to Singapore.
+For your return ticket, we recommend flying on a Thursday and avoiding Wednesdays for the best deals.

 What is the cheapest month to fly from Vancouver Intl Airport to Singapore?